 They bring the voice of the student body to the relevant boards and decide in the first instance how to use the budget that the University makes available to the Corporation to promote university life;

-- Bachelor's and Master's students, individually or in groups, can launch and support Initiatives and Referendums.
+- Bachelor's and Master's students, individually or in groups, can launch and support Student Initiatives and Student Referendums.

-This way they can try to actively take part in the Student Council's decisions and call on the student body to make the final decision on a given topic through a vote;
+This way they can try and actively take part in the Student Council's decisions, and call on the student body to make the final decision on a given topic through a vote;

-The Assembly elects the Student Council and exercises direct democracy, that is in case of votes on Initiatives and Referendums has the final word on a given topic, in particular on how to use the resources of the Corporation;
+The Assembly elects the Student Council and exercises "direct democracy", that is in case of votes on Student Initiatives and Student Referendums has the final word on a given topic, in particular on how to use the resources of the Corporation;

 - the University provides the Corporation with a budget to promote university life and monitors its activities;

 - acknowledged student associations may submit proposals to the Student Council.

 As mentioned, all students regularly enrolled in a Bachelor or Master programme at USI are automatically part of the Corporation.
 As members of the Corporation they have the right to: